Role-Based Access Control

-Partners are an entity that refers, sets up, or supports clients who are processing on Bluefin’s P2PE platform and is not an end user of the platform.
-For example, a Partner could be Software Provider, a merchant account sales office, a payment gateway, or a reseller of payment gateway.
+A Partner User is an entity that refers, sets up, or supports clients who are processing on Bluefin’s P2PE platform and is not an end user of the platform.
+For example, a partner could be a software provider, a merchant account sales office, a payment gateway, or a reseller of a payment gateway.

 Partner Supervisors have access to the same resources as Partner Users, but they also have the ability to view client shipments and attestations.

-Clients are merchants who are processing P2PE transactions.
+Client Users are merchants who are processing P2PE transactions.
 The is the default role for a Client User.
-Users with this role can manage devices, shipments, attestations and view transactions.
-However, they cannot order or take custody of devices.
+Users with this role can manage devices, shipments, attestations and view transactions; however, they cannot order or take custody of devices.

-Users with the Client Admin role have access to the same functionality as that of the Client Users.
-However they can also create additional users and manage the Client's locations.
+Users with the Client Admin role have access to the same functionality as Client Users; however, they can also create additional users and manage the client's locations.

-Users with the Client Procurement role has access to device-ordering functionality.
-They also have read-only access to attestations, but cannot view transactions.
-This role is designed for users but must be able to replenish devices or manage their repair status, but do not need to manage device compliance.
+Users with the Client Procurement role have access to device-ordering functionality.
+They also have read-only access to attestations, and cannot view transactions.
+This role is designed for users who must be able to replenish devices or manage their repair status, but who do not need to manage device compliance.

-The key-injection facility (KIF) performs encryption key injection of POI devices.
-They interact with devices before they are sent to the Client/Merchant.
+The Key Injection Facility (KIF) performs encryption key injection of Point of Interaction (POI) devices.
+KIF users interact with devices before they are sent to the Client/Merchant.
 A KIF user has the ability to manage other KIF users, create devices, shipments and update equipment requests.